 There are many other studies on how Creatine works with Parkinson’s and other neurological diseases, but that isn’t our focus today.
 The best thing about Creatine is that its claims are backed by science.

+What is in Creatine supplements?
 Creatine is a naturally occurring compound in your body, but it can also be taken in through eating meat.
 Additional supplementation from Creatine increases positive exercise endurance and muscle building effects.

 When Creatine synthesizes, it begins a process that leads to increasing and maintaining adenosine triphosphate or ATP in your muscles.
 Exercise triggers the breakdown of ATP into energy.
 This is the main molecule that your body uses for muscle energy.